 It’s a comfortable temperature to work in

 Once the sun is out and you can see some colour in the gardens around you the gardening bug starts to bite.
 The temptation to get outside and prepare the garden for al-fresco eating is just too much to bear.
 Would you want to refurbish your garden if it were freezing cold outside?
-What about if it were really hot?
+What if it were really hot?
 No of course not.
 May provides a happy medium.

 Long days help you to avoid sod heating